Cryptonomic/Conseil/README.md

 This will clean any existing local artifact, compile the project, and create a "fat JAR" with the runnable application, including all its dependencies.
 ### Deploy

-After the `assembly` step, check the SBT output for the path of the generated fat JAR file.
+After the packaging step, check the SBT output for the path of the generated fat JAR file.
 Copy this file to the desired deployment area.

 ### Running Locally